r0ckYr/recon-py/README.md

 # recon-py
-A simple python script for gathering subdomains for a domain
+Enumerates subdomains related to a domain using passive data sources. recon-py foucuses on using only the high quality data sources for faster enumeration.

 **Sources:**